klazarsk/sudo-ninja/README.md

 a string so that the tag could be "Expire" or "END" or whatever locale-specific language you choose to use to precede the expiry date.

+Man pages and RPM will be coming by the end of the year.

 ## About my coding style